 Zunzi’s Take Out is a little place with a big following.
 The menu is a little South African and little everything else.

-My favorites are the portabella mushroom sub, lasagna and cottage pie.
 There are a few outdoor tables, but the line can be very long so it’s better to order online and take it to go.
 Oglethorpe Square, just around the corner, is a handy picnic spot.

 Lepold’s Ice Cream (top) is a classic soda fountain and lunch counter around the corner from the Owens-Thompson House.

 Tuck in to pimento cheese, curried chicken or PB and banana sandwiches.
 Or just reward your kids for good museum behavior with a scoop of caramel swirl.
 Flavors like honey almond and lemon custard please adults.